Raphael-Boichot/The-TinyGB-Printer/README.md

 - Switch the device on without touching anything, the LED flashes green, images are recorded automatically, this is the **automatic mode**.
 This is perfect for the Game Boy Camera for example.
 Multi-prints is of course supported.
 - Switch the device on while pressing the pushbutton : the LED flashes blue, all images are stacked together in a single file until you press the pushbutton to "cut paper", it's the **tear mode**.
 Some rare games require this (see complete game list).
 You can also use it freely to stack images.
 Just be creative !
 - Switch the device on and the LED blinks red on and off in cycle: SD card not connected or not formatted in FAT32.
 SD card can be inserted during this step, the device will then boot normally.
+- In case you abort a print command in any mode, just use the pushbutton to reset the printer state (it's like feeding paper and remove the failed incomplete print).
-- Cycling the power switch on the battery box or using the RESET button on the board has the same effect.
+- Cycling the power switch on the battery box or using the RESET button on the board has the same effect (reset printer state and increase folder number).

 A new folder is created at each boot/RESET.
 Each image file has a unique ID.
 Flashes during printing indicate flux of data and access to SD card.
 Color of flashes indicates the mode (green for automatic mode, blue for tear mode).